-An at home anemia test (also known as at home hemoglobin test) can help you identify if you have anemia.
+A telemedicine consultation for anemia and test can help you identify if you have anemia.
 After identifying the type and cause of your anemia, it is important to understand the correct anemia treatment options.
 Identifying the specific cause is the crucial first step in anemia treatment, because a beneficial treatment for one type of anemia may be deadly for another type.

 Anemia treatment for Iron Deficiency

 Without normal levels of iron in the blood, the body is unable to normally produce red blood cells.
 In young women, a common cause of iron deficiency is an abnormally heavy menstrual flow.
 Men and non-menstruating women suffering from iron deficiencies will need to perform further testing to identify the source of iron loss.
 Iron supplements containing the ferrous form of iron is commonly used for anemia treatment.
 The type of iron is important because the ferrous form is more easily absorbed.
 Before starting iron supplements, always consult a physician to prevent again overconsumption.
 When iron is consumed at higher than recommended rates, symptoms including fatigue, vomiting, diarrhea, irritability, heart disease, and joint problems may occur.
 When taking supplements, it is important to speak with your physician about how the supplements may interact with other medications you may be taking.
 Finally, make sure to keep supplements out of children’s reach.